rpgreview/papersandpaychecks/pnp.md

 *1985 Desktop*.
 CRT screen with colour, a dot matrix or daisywheel printer, 512KB of RAM, disk and 10 MB hard drive, 16 bit processor of 10MHz.
 Network via 10BASE5 coaxial ethernet and 1200 baud modem.
 Computer operations are based on a command-line interface -1 to skill rolls, 5 ENC, $2000.

 *1990 Desktop*.
-CRT screen with advanced colours, fast dot matrix or heavy laser printer (+2 ENC), 4 MB of RAM, disk and 40MB hard drive, 16 bit processor of 25 MHz.
+CRT screen with advanced colours or LCD (Liquid Crystal Display) in black and white, fast dot matrix or heavy laser printer (+2 ENC), 4 MB of RAM, disk and 40MB hard drive, 16 bit processor of 25 MHz.
 Network via 10BASE-T ethernet and 9600 baud modem.
 Computer operations are based on a command-line interface with additional graphics +0 to skill rolls, 5 ENC, $2000.

 *1995 Desktop*.
-CRT screen with advanced colours, fast dot matrix or heavy laser printer (+2 ENC), 8 MB RAM, disk, CD drive, and 1GB hard drive, 32 bit processor of 120 MHz.
+CRT screen with advanced colours or LCD screen with basic colours, fast dot matrix or heavy laser printer (+2 ENC), 8 MB RAM, disk, CD drive, and 1GB hard drive, 32 bit processor of 120 MHz.
 Network via 100BASE-T ethernet and 28.8k modem.
 Internet connectivity.
 Computer operations are based on graphics user interface with +1 to skill rolls, 5 ENC, $2000.

 *2000* Desktop*.
-CRT screen with high resolution or LCD (Liquid Crystal Display), laser printer (+1 ENC), 16 MB RAM, disk, CD drive, and 10 GB hard drive, 32 bit 800 MHz processor.
+CRT screen with high resolution or LCD screen, laser printer (+1 ENC), 16 MB RAM, disk, CD drive, and 10 GB hard drive, 32 bit 800 MHz processor.
 Network via 100BASE-T ethernet and 56k modem.
 Internet connectivity.
 Computer operations are based on graphics user interface with +1 to skill rolls, 5 ENC, $2000.

 *2005* Desktop*.
-LCD screen, laser printer (+1 ENC), 1GB RAM, DVD drive, 500 GB hard drive, 32 bit multicore processor of 2.5 GHz.
+LCD screen, laser printer (+1 ENC), 1GB RAM, DVD drive, 500 GB hard drive, 32 bit multicore processors of 2.5 GHz.
 Network via 1 Gb ethernet, 56k modem, and wireless.
 Internet connectivity.
 Computer operations are based on a graphics user interface +2 to skill rolls, 5 ENC, $2000.

 *2010* Desktop*.
-LCD screen, laser printer (+1 ENC), 8GB RAM, DVD drive, 1 TB hard drive, 64 bit multicore multiprocessor processor of 2.5 GHz.
+LCD screen, laser printer (+1 ENC), 8GB RAM, DVD drive, 1 TB hard drive, 64 bit multicore multiprocessor processors of 2.5 GHz.
 Network via 1 Gb ethernet and wireless.
 Internet connectivity.
 Computer operations are based on a graphic user interface +2 to skill rolls, 5 ENC, $2000.

 *2015* Desktop*.
-LCD screen, laser printer and scanner (+1 ENC), 16GB RAM, DVD drive, 4 TB hard drive, 64 bit multicore multiprocessor processor of 2.5 GHz.
+LCD screen, laser printer and scanner (+1 ENC), 16GB RAM, DVD drive, 4 TB hard drive, 64 bit multicore multiprocessor processors of 2.5 GHz.
 Network via 10 Gb ethernet and wireless.
 Internet connectivity.
 Computer operations are based on a graphic user interface +2 to skill rolls, 5 ENC, $2000.

 *2020* Desktop*.
-LCD screen, laser printer and scanner (+1 ENC), 32GB RAM, Blu-ray drive, 10 TB hard drive, 64 bit multicore multiprocessor of 2.5 GHz with GPGPUs.
+LCD screen, laser printer and scanner (+1 ENC), 32GB RAM, Blu-ray drive, 10 TB hard drive, 64 bit multicore multiprocessors of 2.5 GHz with GPGPUs.
 Network via 10 Gb ethernet and wireless.
 Internet connectivity.
 Computer operations are based on a graphics and voice activation +2 to skill rolls, 5 ENC, $2000.

 *2025* Desktop*.
-OLED (Organic Light Emitting Device) screen, laser printer and scanner (+1 ENC), 64GB RAM, Ultra-HD drive, 40 TB hard drive, 64 bit multicore multi processor of 2.5 GHz with GPGPUs.
+OLED (Organic Light Emitting Device) screen, laser printer and scanner (+1 ENC), 64GB RAM, Ultra-HD drive, 40 TB hard drive, 64 bit multicore multi processors of 2.5 GHz with GPGPUs.
 Network via 100 Gb ethernet and wireless.
 Internet connectivity.
 Computer operations are based on a graphics and voice activation +2 to skill rolls, 5 ENC, $2000.

 *2030* Desktop*.
-OLED (Organic Light Emitting Device) screen, laser printer (+1 ENC), 128GB RAM, Ultra-HD drive, 400 TB hard drive, 128 bit multicore multi processor of 2.5 GHz with GPGPUs.
+OLED (Organic Light Emitting Device) screen, laser printer (+1 ENC), 128GB RAM, Ultra-HD drive, 400 TB hard drive, 128 bit multicore multi processors of 2.5 GHz with GPGPUs.
 Network via 100 Gb ethernet and wireless.
 Internet connectivity.
 Computer operations are based on voice activation +3 to skill rolls, 5 ENC, $2000.

+**Firearms**

+**Melee Weapons**

+**Outdoor Equipment**

-**Communications Equipment**
+**Professional Equipment**

+For whatever Professional skill a character has taken there is a set of tools, equipment, or even animals appropriate to the profession which provide a skill bonus.
+Expressed as a generic value, a $1000 item of hobby equipment provides a +1 bonus to a hobby skill check, a $2000 item of hobby equipment provides a +2 bonus, and a $4000 item of hobby equipment provides a +3 bonus.
+Hobby equipment has an ENC of 2.

 ## 2.7 Special Equipment

+**Armani Suit**

 **Charles Atlas Manual of Bodily Strength**

 "The Insult that Made a Man out of Mac"!
 A manual that will train, from one strategic turn a day, into a Strength bonus.
 Every 10 days that a character makes use of the manual they will gain +1 STR, up to a maximum of +4.
 If a character misses a strategic turn they lose two day's value and will lose musculture if they do not.
 The Manual of Bodily Strength has an ENC of 1 and costs $2000.

+**Little Black Cocktail Dress**

 **Knuth's The Art of Computing Programming**